-RE: NOTICE OF SECURITY INCIDENT
+Re: NOTICE OF SECURITY INCIDENT

-Dear >> Name <<:
+Dear <<FirstName>> <<LastName>>:

-MRAG Americas, Inc. ("MRAG") is writing to inform you of an incident that may affect the security of some of your information.
-While we are unaware of any actual or attempted misuse of your information, we take this incident very seriously and we are providing you with information about the incident, our response to it, and resources available to you to help protect your information, should you feel it appropriate to do so.
+Sugar Steel Corporation ("Sugar Steel") is writing to inform you of a recent event that may impact the security of some of your information.
+We take this issue seriously and are providing you with information about the event and steps you may take to help protect your personal information, should you feel it is appropriate to do so.